leonfullxr/Cypher/project_architecture.md

 ## Conclusion

-This project provides a **secure and privacy-focused** messaging solution that ensures **end-to-end encryption** while allowing users to communicate safely without storing any metadata .
+This project provides a **secure and privacy-focused** messaging solution that ensures **end-to-end encryption** while allowing users to communicate safely without storing any metadata.
 Future improvements will focus on enhancing security, usability, adding the TOR relay network for IP anonymity, and password recovery support.